 There is an important exception to this rule, however.
 If the injured party is an uninsured driver, but the defendant was operating a vehicle while under the influence of substances such as drugs and alcohol, and if a judge convicts the defendant of DUI for his or her behavior during the time of the accident, the uninsured driver is able to make a claim.
 This is covered under the California Civil Code section 3333.4.

 There is also a cap on non-economic damages in cases alleging medical malpractice.
 This is covered under the MICRA (Medical Injury Compensation Reform Act), which California has adopted as a state law.
 In cases of medical malpractice, the cap on non-economic damages has been set at $250,000.
 This is outlined under California Civil Code section 3333.2.

-More information on how to File a California Personal Injury Lawsuit
+More information on How to File a San Diego Personal Injury Lawsuit

 Numerous laws and regulations surround personal injury cases in the state of California.
 While it is certainly possible to find a lot of information on these legal elements by searching online and in libraries, it is generally best to seek legal advice as soon as possible.
 If, however, you just want to do some preliminary research, then the California Civil Code section 1714 is generally the best place to start.
 One of the main declarations of importance within that section is that “everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”